Certification Makes a DifferenceTM

 Nurses Grow Through Certification

 Certification offers personal and professional rewards to nurses.
 An overwhelming majority of nurses surveyed said that certification validates specialty knowledge, enhances professional credibility, and contributes to feelings of personal accomplishment.2Certification is often required for advancement to higher levels on the clinical ladder.
 In some instances, certified nurses receive salary differentials or bonuses.
-A 2018 Medscape salary survey indicated certified nurses had an average annual income that was $7,000 higher than non-certified nurses.3
+A 2020 Medscape salary survey indicated that certified nurses who are rewarded financially have a higher average annual income that is about $10,000 higher than non-certified nurses.3

 Employers Benefit from Certification